ifm/developerportal/v1.1.30/_sources/SoftwareInterfaces/Docker/autostart.md.txt

             - 8888:8888
 ```

-> Note: The Docker version on the VPU expects the docker-compose.yml to be either version 2.2 or 3.3.
-Fur further information refer to [docker compose](<https://docs.docker.com/compose/gettingstarted/>).
+> Note: The Docker version on the VPU expects the `docker-compose.yml` to be either version 2.2 or 3.3.
+For further information refer to [Docker compose](<https://docs.docker.com/compose/gettingstarted/>).

 ## Start the container